 - 1. UNDER NO CIRCUMSTANCES shall the ManaBloc be located in a permanently covered area (behind sheetrock, plywood, paneling) or where freezing temperatures may occur.
 Do not install in direct sunlight.
 THE MANABLOC MUST BE ACCESSIBLE and there shall be sufficient clear area in front of the ManaBloc to provide access. - 2.
 When local code allows, mount the ManaBloc unit in a fire-rated wall, provided an access door meeting the same rating requirements as the wall is installed over the access opening. - 3.
 When installing the ManaBloc in a location other than between studs, provisions must be made to support the tubing runs as they exit the ManaBloc.
 (See "15.3 Bending ViegaPEX Ultra tubing" on Page 43). - 4.
 Any installed cover panel shall allow access to the ManaBloc and its mounting screws, the port valves, distribution line connections and supply line connections. - 5.
 To maximize potential water and energy savings, the ManaBloc should be mounted as close as is practical to the hot water source, taking the following into consideration: - a.
-When the ManaBloc is mounted above the water heater, there shall be a minimum of 36" of connecting tubing between the water heater and the ManaBloc to reduce the chance of heat stacking.
+When the ManaBloc is mounted above the water heater, there shall be a minimum of 36" of connecting tubing between the water heater and the ManaBloc to reduce the chance of heat stacking. - b.

-- b.
 When the ManaBloc is mounted beside the water heater and is connected with tubing incorporating a horizontal flow, there shall be at least 18" of developed tube length.
 Mounting the ManaBloc within eight feet of developed tube length of the water heater will minimize delivery time of hot water to individual fixtures.
-The ManaBloc may be mounted closer than 12" to the hot water source (tank) if it does not exceed the minimum allowable vertical and horizontal spacing outlined in this section. - c.
+The ManaBloc may be mounted closer than 12" to the hot water source (tank) if it does not exceed the minimum allowable vertical and horizontal spacing outlined in this section.

+- c.
 Install the unit in an area that is centrally located to the most dense concentration of served fixtures.
 Some applications will require that the ManaBloc be mounted farther than eight feet from the hot water source.
 See design factors for installing a parallel system, "3.1 Home run systems" on Page 8, for suggestions on reducing hot water delivery times in these instances. - 6.
 DO NOT install the ManaBloc within a continuously recirculating hot water plumbing loop.
 The ManaBloc, however, may be supplied from a recirculating hot water loop.
-Refer to "Section 16.10 Domestic hot water circulating systems" on Page 54 for recommended piping options.
+(See figure below.) - 7.
+Position the ManaBloc so that it can be securely fastened through the holes provided in the mounting brackets.
+The mounting surface should be as flat as possible so as not to induce any twisting or bending forces on the unit.
+The mounting straps (part number 45716) simplify mounting between studs on 16" centers.